Logo GraphDancer: Training LLMs to Explore and Reason over Graphs via Two-Stage Curriculum Post-Training

 Error Analysis

 We decompose each episode into four mutually exclusive outcomes: Correct, Invalid Format (invalid tool calls), Loop / Timeout (exceeding the interaction budget), and Premature Stop (terminating with an incorrect answer).
+All compared methods use Qwen2.5-3B-Instruct as the LLM backbone.

 Conclusion